WDI-SEA/orientation-notes/00-intro/front-lines/readme.md

 Additionally, you should be aware that these rooms are not soundproof.
 Again, for those in the back, **NOT SOUNDPROOF!!**

+#### Is there a lost and found?

+Yes!
+It's at the front desk.
+Please ask a front lines associate, instructor, or another GA staff member if you need to check the lost and found.

 #### What does front lines want me to do?

 It all boils down to being a responsible adult and respecting the fact that we are all in a shared space.
 Did you know that your instructors don't actually have desks?
 This truly is a shared space for all of us!